 And again the idea is that they pulled them apart from the crowd, pulled them to themselves in intimacy and said to them the things they wanted to say.
 It's pulling someone very close for some kind of private conversation.

 Chapter 18 of the book of Acts, again we see the same word, verse 26.
 And he began, this is Apollos, a great preacher of the Old Testament, eloquent in the Scriptures, mighty in the Scriptures it says in verse 24.
 He began to speak boldly in the synagogue, did Apollos, whom when Aquila and Priscilla heard, they took him unto them.
 And here's the same kind of an idea with this word again.
 They pulled Apollos away from the crowd, away from the synagogue, away from the ministry into private counsel and explained to him the way of God more perfectly.
 And again I want you to note that this word means to pull someone very close for some very private counsel.

-Then, as I mentioned earlier, in the twenty-seventh chapter of Acts, and you don't need to turn to that, three times it is used of taking food in.
+Then, as I mentioned earlier, in the 27th chapter of Acts, and you don't need to turn to that, three times it is used of taking food in.
 Again, a very intimate kind of receiving.
 The term used for literally taking in food.
 Then in chapter 28 of Acts and verse 2, you have another use of the word, and Paul has escaped from the shipwreck and they've landed on Malta, it's called Melita, the island of Malta.
-They land on this island and the barbarous people, pagan people showed us no little kindness for they kindled a fire and received us, everyone because of the present rain and because of the cold.
+They land on this island and the barbarous people, pagan people “showed us no little kindness for they kindled a fire and received us, every one, because of the present rain and because of the cold.”

 In other words, they took them in with hospitality, brought them into a place of warmth and there was a fire prepared for them and so forth.
 And so it is a receiving of some intimacy.

 In the little letter, the beautiful little letter that we come to know as Philemon, I want you to notice the word is used twice.